hongliliu/astrodendro/README.md

 Screenshot
 ==========

-In this screenshot from an upcoming release, you can see what the generated dendrograms look like, as returned by the plot() method described below.
+In this screenshot, you can see what the generated dendrograms look like, as returned by the plot() method described below.

 ![Screenshot](http://i.imgur.com/UOnMa.png)